-AgriGrowth Loan Scheme (Tasmania)
+AgriGrowth Loan Scheme (Tasmania) Period of implementation: 2016-ongoing

 Loans ranging from \$100,000 to \$3 million for eligible businesses to increase the value of agriculture and agri-food sectors for projects that otherwise could not be brought forward and/or financed under normal banking arrangements.
 Loans are available to both farmers and to agribusinesses.